deco3500-2017/Genius/README.md

 Music is an important part which can provide old people benefits for life quality  by contributing to positive self-esteem, by helping people feel competent and independent, and by lessening feelings of isolation and loneliness.
 (Hays &  Minichiello, 2005).
 By sharing and participating of music, the seniors could feel joyful and enjoyable, release stress and receive positive emotions ( Lehmberg & Fung, 2010).
 Since physical, psychological and social areas are defined as major components of quality of life (Kane, 2001), it is logical to conclude that active music participation and sharing has a positive effect on the quality of life of senior citizens.

+How is music impacts human`s Brain, Emotions and memories

+From the drumbeats of our ancient ancestors to today’s unlimited streaming services, music is an integral part of the human experience.
+Music is a common phenomenon that crosses all borders of culture, nationality and race.
+Music is a tool for inspiring memories, emotions and feelings.
+Music has more powerful than language.
+Music can be thought of as a type of perceptual illusion, much the same way in which a collage is perceived.
+As evidence that humans are the principal source of emotionality among human and artifacts, consider human visual signs.

+According to a large number of data survey shows that everyone has heard a certain period or a familiar music and then aroused a memory or emotional experience.
+When people hear familiar music, memory and music will resonate.
+People's emotions tend to be with the ups and downs of music and the lyrics of the content, resulting in different mood ups and downs with different memories.
+So many people listen to music at the same time, will be accompanied by their own emotions, and understanding of the lyrics.

+With the increase in human age, emotional needs will gradually increase.
+So many elderly people in the emotional needs of the very large, they are more likely than young people because of music, a familiar melody and into memory.
+So the elderly are very accustomed to repeatedly listen to their young when popular music.

+Older people rarely chase new music and songs like young people, and the reason is that these new songs cannot awaken their memories and old stories.

 ### Published Data
 15% of elderly whose are 65 years old or above in USA has used streaming music app to listen music (Music Machinery, nd).
 Comapare to 13-34 years old age group, they have around 40-50% of population that will use music streaming apps to listen music.
 But still, 15% is still a massive number in the elderly population.